Current Exam Facts and Applied Networking Judgment

 Time limit90 minutes

-Recommended backgroundCompTIA A+ and 9-12 months of networking experience
+Recommended backgroundCompTIA A+ plus 9-12 months of hands-on networking experience

 What Network+ Means by "Best"

-Many choices may be technically related to the scenario.
-The best answer is the one that fits the evidence, layer, business constraint, and order of operations.
+Many options will be technically related to a scenario.
+The best answer is the one that fits the evidence, the affected OSI layer, the business constraint, and the correct order of operations.
+Train yourself to translate the question stem's verb into a search filter:

 Question wordingWhat to focus on